Peale's Philadelphia Museum

 The Philadelphia Museum was an early museum in Philadelphia started by the painter Charles Willson Peale and continued by his family.
-It was opened in 1784 as an art museum and added a natural history collection in 1786.
+It opened in 1784 as an art museum and added a natural history collection in 1786.
 The exhibits included the first nearly complete skeleton of the mastodon, a relative of the mammoth.
 Peale died in 1827 and the collection was sold in 1849 and 1854.

 History

 Early years

 Peale opened the Philadelphia Museum in his home at Third and Lombard Streets in 1784.
 The first exhibition was a collection of forty-four portraits of "worthy personages" from the American Revolutionary War.
 Two years later, in 1786, he advertised his museum as a repository for natural curiosities.
-In addition to portraits the museum's collection eventually included natural history specimens, fossils, archaeological finds, native American and Asian objects and curiosities.
-Peale preserved his animal specimens using the methods of Edme-Louis Daubenton, however the results were not satisfactory.
+In addition to portraits, the museum's collection eventually included natural history specimens, fossils, archaeological finds, Native American and Asian objects and curiosities.
+Peale preserved his animal specimens using the methods of Edme-Louis Daubenton; however, the results were not satisfactory.
 He therefore tried other methods and found that arsenic or mercuric chloride were more effective.
 In 1794 Peale accepted the post of librarian at the American Philosophical Society and moved his home and museum to their building at Fifth and Chestnut Streets.